 Mariners have an individual responsibility to obey the law and are responsible for reporting suspected watchkeeping and work-hour violations via the chain of command, ultimately to the Coast Guard once all other efforts have been exhausted.
 The master of a vessel is ultimately responsible for the safety of the vessel, passengers and crew, cargo, and the environment.
 To carry out this responsibility the master must ensure that he/she and the crew are properly rested and complying with the law.
 The master must communicate with the owner/operator to ensure realistic goals are set.
 If management exerts pressure to exceed the law, the mariner is encouraged to report this situation to the local Coast Guard OCMI.
 Section G of this Chapter describes protections afforded to mariners when reporting violations to the OCMI.
-While the definition of work includes activities which are required for the vessel to be operated safely, a minimal amount of de minimis activities include: those which are necessary to ensure continued safe operation of the vessel (i.e. information exchange at watch change); safety meetings; and drills and training which can only be conducted underway.
+While the definition of work includes activities which are required for the vessel to be operated safely, a minimal amount of de minimis activities would generally not be considered a violation of this rule.
+Examples of such de minimis activities include: those which are necessary to ensure continued safe operation of the vessel (i.e. information exchange at watch change); safety meetings; and drills and training which can only be conducted underway.